Children’s Foundation

 Silvia Koch

-Silvia has been with SWISS for over 27 years and has worked in various departments.
-She works as Product Owner TMS in Crew Training.
+Silvia has worked for SWISS for over 27 years and has held various positions.
+She currently works as Product Owner TMS in Crew Training.

 Constantin Bausback

-Constantin Bausback has been working for SWISS since October 2018, currently as Business Assistant to the CEO and as a detached Cabin Crew Member.
-He is a member of the SWISS Children's Foundation Board since May 2024.
+Constantin Bausback has been with SWISS since October 2018, currently serving as Business Assistant to the CEO and as a detached Cabin Crew Member.
+Since May 2024, he has been a member of the Board of Trustees of the SWISS Children’s Foundation.

 Donation account